Ability to push DHCP settings to two servers

 I would like to test this by adding the second omapi call manually to the code, would this be possible ?

-#8 Updated by Geoff Gatward about 1 year ago
+#8 Updated by Geoff Gatward over 2 years ago

 This feature seems to have dropped off the radar - has any more thought been given to this functionality?
 I have a couple of large installations using Foreman that are introducing the requirement for redundancy in the DHCP infrastructure... having DHCP failover is important in enterprise installations.